lynnlangit/gcp-for-bioinformatics/6_Advanced_GCP_&_Scripts/README.md

 ### 📺 Click below to see Lynn's 2 minute intro to this section
 [![Intro to GCP Scripts](http://img.youtube.com/vi/aCkwA3ESubE/0.jpg)](http://www.youtube.com/watch?v=aCkwA3ESubE "Intro to GCP Scripts")

-In addition to a list of links to advanced GCP topics, here are the script example pages in this section:
-- Manage CloudStorage
-- List Compute engine instances
-- Manage CloudSQL instance
-- Use Genomics API
-- Run VariantTransforms in DataFlow and then use BigQuery to query results
 -------

 ## More GCP Automation Information

 ### GCP General